Thunderbolts (comics): Red Hulk's Thunderbolts

-Much later, the team tracked down Doctor Faustus.
-The Punisher wanted to kill him for murdering all the children in a high school.
-Red Hulk stopped him and wanted to recruit Faustus, but the Punisher does not like the idea and quits the team.
+Much later, the team tracks down Doctor Faustus, who Punisher intends to kill for murdering all the children in a high school.
+Red Hulk stops him and wants to recruit Faustus, but the Punisher does not like the idea and quits the team.
 While going to the refrigerator at his safe house, the Punisher found a bomb with a note saying, "You don't quit on us.
 You're fired."
 Angered, the Punisher believes Red Hulk set the bomb and began hunting down his former teammates.
-He snipes the Leader and Faustus.
-He decapitates Deadpool, who is not angry and flattered that Frank found him a threat.
-He steals magic regalia from Bloodstone and depowers Ghost Rider, but Johnny Blaze is glad to be freed of the demon.
-Punisher can't bring himself to kill Elektra, but does confess that he killed her brother.
-She then admits she knew he would kill her brother.
-Punisher then uses a customized Hulkbuster armor with a special gun that depowers Red Hulk temporarily.
-During a gruesome hand-to-hand combat between Ross and Castle, Hawkeye and his new team of Avengers arrest both of them.
-It is later revealed that Red Leader was alive and set the bomb, knowing the Punisher would come after each member of the Thunderbolts and set a Life Model Decoy to fool the other Thunderbolts.
-The Avengers and Thunderbolts return to Kata Jaya and arrest the Leader, who is their new dictator.
-Ross then decides to disband the team.
+The Avengers and Thunderbolts arrest the Leader, after which Red Hulk disbands the team.